Medically reviewed by Drugs.com. Last updated on Apr 1, 2022.

 - Store the vial in the original carton to protect it from light.

-- Do not use beyond the expiration date on the Cinryze vial.
+- Do not use beyond the expiration date on the vial of Cinryze.

 Patient Counseling Information

-Allergic-type hypersensitivity reactions are possible [5.1].
-Inform patients of the early signs of hypersensitivity reactions [including hives (itchy white elevated patches), tightness of the chest, wheezing, hypotension] and anaphylaxis.
+- Signs of allergic-type hypersensitivity reactions including hives (itchy white elevated patches), tightness of the chest, wheezing, hypotension and anaphylaxis (see Warnings and Precautions [5.1]).
 Advise patients to discontinue use of Cinryze and contact their physicians if these symptoms occur.

-Based on their current regimen, advise patients to bring an adequate supply of Cinryze for routine prevention when traveling.
-Advise patients to consult with their healthcare professional prior to travel.
+- Based on their current regimen, advise patients to bring an adequate supply of Cinryze for routine prevention when traveling.

 FDA-Approved Patient Labeling

 Information for the Patient